 In this tutorial, we will create lanes for:

-While these six lanes don’t cover everything you might want to manage and automate in fastlane, they form a solid foundational fastlane setup for you to start with.
+While these five lanes don’t cover everything you might want to manage and automate in fastlane, they form a solid foundational fastlane setup for you to start with.

 Code signing is mandatory on iOS when distributing your app.
 It assures that your app’s code can be trusted and hasn't been modified by a third party since it was last signed.